Our Story

 Our Values

-People First - We believe that all people with intellectual developmental disabilities are defined by their own strengths, abilities, and inherent value, not by their disability.
+Person Centered - We believe that all people with intellectual developmental disabilities are defined by their own strengths, abilities, and inherent value, not by their disability.

 Equity - We believe that people with intellectual developmental disabilities are entitled to the respect, dignity, equality, safety, and security accorded to other members of society, and are equal before the law.